What is 3N1 Email Protection?

 3N1 Email Protection is an email product that uses sophisticated machine learning and artificial intelligence to analyze incoming messages for signs of phishing, spam, and other email-based threats.

-Why am I seeing these banners at the top of my email?
+Why do I see these banners at the top of my email?

-The banners are inserted by 3N1 Email Protection to alert you of any possible threats in your emails.
+The banners are inserted by 3N1 Email Protection to alert you of any threats in your emails.
 The banners also display the email sender’s address and mark if an email is internal (from someone in your organization) or external.
-If you see these banners, it means that your IT staff has deployed Email Protection and included you in the group of protected users.
+If you see these banners, your IT staff has deployed Email Protection and included you in the protected user group.

 What do the different banner colors mean?